oslab-ewha/VMsep/README.md

 - If your testing machine suffer from BSOD (blue screen on death), you should get it via remote debugging.
   - WinDbg on virtual machines would be good to get logs

+#### How to get windows kernel log for vhci(ude)

+- A new vhci(ude) implementation uses WPP SW tracing instead of DbgPrintEx.
+  - DebugView.exe cannot catch a vhci debug message
+    - TraceView.exe is a good utility for a new approach, which is included in WDK.
+- usbip_vhci_ude.pdb file is required to add a trace provider easily.
+- Create a new session log in TraceView.exe
+  - Choose PDB file radio button in \"*Provider Control GUID Setup*\" popup dialog
+  - Specify usbip_vhci_ude.pdb as a PDB file
+- You can send real-time trace messages to WinDbg by modifying in \"*Advanced Log Session Options*\".
+- If your testing machine suffer from BSOD (blue screen on death), you should get it via remote debugging.
+  - WinDbg on virtual machines would be good to get logs

 #### How to get usbip forwarder log
 - usbip-win transmits usbip packets via a userland forwarder.
   - forwarder log is the best to look into usbip packet internals.